abhi3700/My_Learning_Solana/faqs.md

 ### Q. What is Solana account?
 How is it executed?
 Every Solana account/program has these on-chain resources: __RAM__, __file__, __CPU(Compute budget)__, etc.

-> In EOS, there is no limit set for RAM, CPU (network compute time), NET (network bandwidth).
+> In EOS, there is no limit set for an account in terms of RAM, CPU (network compute time), NET (network bandwidth).

 In Solana, each program has a finite limit of on-chain resources: